-1980 Carole Zebas 1985 Gary Arbogast
+KAHPERD Presidents 1980 Carole Zebas 1985 Gary Arbogast

 1981 Mark Pankau 1986 Tom Bryant

 1982 Fred Thibault 1987 Susan Miller

 1983 Vicki Worrell 1988 Darrel Lang

 1984 Pat McSwegin 1989 Jim Stilwell

-1981 Mark Pankau 1982 Fred Thibault 1983 Vicki Worrell

-- 1990 Arnold Schwarzenegger visits Kansas promoting health and physical fitness for youth. - 1990 KAHPERD received \$24,711.67 for money raised for Jump Rope For Heart. - 1990 The first Winter Workshop is held.
-Artie Kamiya was the presenter. - 1990 The KAHPERD brochure is published explaining the purpose, benefits, and overall of the association to prospective members.
+1990 Arnold Schwarzenegger visits Kansas promoting health and physical fitness for youth.

+KAHPERD received \$24,711.67 for money raised for Jump Rope For Heart.

+The first Winter Workshop is held.
+Artie Kamiya was the presenter.

+The KAHPERD brochure is published explaining the purpose, benefits, and overall of the association to prospective members.
-\Denotes National Recognition

-- 1990 The KAHPERD council expanded to include Retiree Network and Middle Level Section. - 1990 First Sunflower State Games were held in Lawrence from July 27-29 sponsored by the Kansas Department of Health and Environment.
-The highlight of the opening ceremonies was organized by KAHPERD member Julia Marsch of Topeka. - \1992 Wayne Osness received the R.Tait McKenzie Award. - 1992 The second Winter Workshop is held in Manhattan.
-Jerry Poppen, from Tacoma, Washington, was the presenter. - \1993 Vicki Worrell is the NASPE National Elementary Teacher of the Year. - 1993 Vicki Worrell is the Central District Elementary Teacher of the Year. - 1993 Joella Mehrhof received the Central District Dance Merit Award. - 1993 The first TAKE AIM Conference is held at Emporia State.
-Dr. Pug Parris from Texas and Rudy Benton from California were the presenters. - The Physical Activity and Health/Wellness Curriculum (Physical Dimensions) was piloted by 5 secondary schools during the 94-95 school year.
+The KAHPERD council expanded to include Retiree Network and Middle Level Section.

+First Sunflower State Games were held in Lawrence from July 27-29 sponsored by the Kansas Department of Health and Environment.
+The highlight of the opening ceremonies was organized by KAHPERD member Julia Marsh of Topeka.

+1992 Wayne Osness received the R.Tait McKenzie Award.

+The second Winter Workshop is held in Manhattan.
+Jerry Poppen, from Tacoma, Washington, was the presenter.

+1993 Vicki Worrell is the NASPE National Elementary Teacher of the Year.

+Vicki Worrell is the Central District Elementary Teacher of the Year.

+Joella Mehrhof received the Central District Dance Merit Award.

+The first TAKE AIM Conference is held at Emporia State.
+Dr. Pug Parris from Texas and Rudy Benton from California were the presenters.

+1994 Tom Bryant received the NASPE Joy of Effort Award.

+Janet Nuzman received the NAGWS Pathfinder Award.

+Scott Gorman served on the NASPE Cabinet.

+- 1994 The Physical Activity and Health/Wellness Curriculum (Physical Dimensions) was piloted by 5 secondary schools during the 94-95 school year.
 It was funded by the Kansas Health Foundation.
-The curriculum was written by Kathy Ermler, Bobbie Harris, and Janet Wilson. - \1994 Tom Bryant received the NASPE Joy of Effort Award. - \1994 Janet Nuzman received the NAGWS Pathfinder Award. - \1994 Scott Gorman served on the NASPE Cabinet. - 1995 Vicki Worrell is the new KAHPERD Executive Director. - 1995 Tom Kearns received the Central District Leisure and Recreation Award. - \1996 Bobbie Harris receives the AAHPERD Honor Award. - 1996 Michelle DiLisio is the Central District Secondary Teacher of the Year. - Bobbie Harris received an additional 2 year, \$336,000 grant from the Kansas Health Foundation to continue the Physical Dimensions Curriculum. - 1996 The first Leadership Development Conference took place in Salina. - 1996 AAHPERD President, Karen Dowd, attended the KAHPERD Convention. - 1996 Scott Gorman received the Central District Sport and Physical Education Award. - \1997 Jeanne Galley received the NAGWS Pathfinder Award. - \1997 Don Fuertges receives the NASPE Jov of Effort Award. - 1997 Vicki Worrell receives the Central District Honor Award. - 1997 300 physical educators attended the Physical Dimensions Workshops held in 6 locations during the summer. - 1997 KAHPERD co-hosted the Central District Convention in Wichita. - 1998 Jill Cundiff is the Central District Elementary Teacher of the Year. - 1998 Susan Kovar is the Central District Scholar. - 1999 Scott Gorman is Central District President. - 1999 Joan Stear is the Central District Health Educator of the Year (K-12). - 1999 Jean Drennan is the Central District Secondary Teacher of the Year. - 1999 Gary Taylor is Central District Adapted Physical Education Teacher of the Year. - 1999 Glen Lojka receives the Central District Leisure and Recreation Award. - 1999 Seven middle schools were selected to pilot the Physical Focus middle school curriculum.
-It was written by Kathy Ermler, Bobbie Harris and Joella Mehrhof. - 1999 KAHPERD receives \$47,955.41 from money raised for Jump Rope for Heart.
+The curriculum was written by Kathy Ermler, Bobbie Harris, and Janet Wilson. - 1995 Vicki Worrell is the new KAHPERD Executive Director.

+Tom Kearns received the Central District Leisure and Recreation Award.

+1996 Bobbie Harris receives the AAHPERD Honor Award.

+Michelle DiLisio is the Central District Secondary Teacher of the Year.

+Bobbie Harris received an additional 2-year, \$336,000 grant from the Kansas Health Foundation to continue the Physical Dimensions Curriculum.

+The first Leadership Development Conference took place in Salina.

+AAHPERD President, Karen Dowd, attended the KAHPERD Convention.

+Scott Gorman received the Central District Honor Award.

+Scott Gorman received the Central District Sport and Physical Education Award.

+1997 Don Fuertges receives the NASPE Joy of Effort Award.

+Jeanne Galley received the NAGWS Pathfinder Award.

+Vicki Worrell receives the Central District Honor Award.

+300 physical educators attended the Physical Dimensions Workshops held in 6 locations during the summer.

+KAHPERD co-hosted the Central District Convention in Wichita.

+1998 Frank Rokosz received the NASPE National Intramural Sports Council Service Award.
+Jill Cundiff is the Central District Elementary Teacher of the Year.
+Susan Kovar is the Central District Scholar.

+1999 Scott Gorman is Central District President.

+Meggin DeMoss received the Central District Honor Award.

+Darrell Lang received the Central District Honor Award.

+Joan Stear is the Central District Health Educator of the Year (K-12).

+Jean Drennan is the Central District Secondary Teacher of the Year.

+Gary Taylor is Central District Adapted Physical Education Teacher of the Year.

+Glen Lojka receives the Central District Leisure and Recreation Award.

+Seven middle schools were selected to pilot the Physical Focus middle school curriculum.
+It was written by Kathy Ermler, Joella Mehrhof, and Joan Brewer.

+KAHPERD receives \$47,955.41 from money raised for Jump Rope for Heart.